jhogan/core/README.md

 received most of its testing, however, it should run on most Debian-based distributions without much modification - if any.
-It's recommend that you use the latest LTS version of Ubuntu and use its native packages for the Python interpretor along with Green Unicorn.
+It's recommend that you use the latest LTS version of Ubuntu and use its native packages for the Python interpreter along with Green Unicorn.
 The version of Python shipped with the latest Ubuntu LTS version is considered the framework's officially supported version.